mellium/xmpp/docs/CONTRIBUTING.md

 Bugs and feature requests can be started by opening an [issue][issues] (unless it is a sensitive security issue, in which case keep reading).
-Always open an issue before creating a pull request unless the PR is trivial, all PRs should be linked to an issue and should generally only contain a single logical change.
+Always open an issue before submitting a patch unless the PR is trivial, all PRs should be linked to an issue and should generally only contain a single logical change.

-Don't forget to check the issue tracker ([including closed issues]) and [pull requests] for existing issues and changes before you start work.
+Don't forget to check the issue tracker ([including closed issues]) for existing issues and changes before you start work.

 Once you file an issue or find an existing issue, make sure to mention that you're working on the problem and outline your plans so that someone else doesn't duplicate your work.